MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

 ## Notifications

 Power BI automatically runs insights analysis when you open a report.
 The light bulb in the action bar turns yellow and toast notifications are shown if there are **Top** insights for visuals in your current report page. **Top** insights are those that are noteworthy based on factors like recency, significance of the trend/anomaly.
 These notifications are supported only in Premium and PPU workspaces.
+Please note that the tenant and report setting for receiving notifications should be turned on for this to work.

  ![Screenshot showing toast notification for insights.](media/power-bi-insights/toast.png)